djmdjm/TU-2506V-ELS/firmware/README.md

 nice things about having a 100MHz MCU is not having to worry too much about the cycle cost here.

-The calculations are unashamedly metric.
-The TPI threading mode is largely an afterthought and isn't that accurate.
-Depending on the TPI count, as much as ~850nm/thread error can be accumulated which will make inch threads inaccurate over longer distances.
-It's probably fine for nuts and short screw threads but don't use it to cut an ACME leadscrew.

 There is one interrupt handler hooked up to one of the timers that runs a 1KHz monotonic counter that is used to drive the 10Hz display update and the RPM sampling/smoothing.